parkovski/scifi/README.md

 - Lord Kelvin

 ## Tools used to create this game
-All of these except FL Studio are free.
+Most of these are free.
 For a free alternative to FL Studio, I've heard Reaper is good.

 - Unity3D
 - Visual Studio Code
 - FL Studio
+- Akai MPK249 & MPK225
 - Audacity
 - Paint.NET
 - The Gimp